Michelle Yeoh biography

 Hidden Dragon (2000), this

 time with famed Asian movie gun slinger, Yun Fat Chow.
 She received her first BAFTA film nomination for her work in the film and was named International Star of the Year at the 2001 ShoWest Convention.
 She has since appeared in several notable films, like Memoirs of a Geisha (2005), Fearless (2006), The Mummy: Tomb of the Dragon Emperor (2008), Babylon A.D.
 (2008) and a voice-over in Kung Fu Panda 2 (2011).
-Yeoh most recently played the role of the famous Burma politician Aung San Suu Kyi in Luc Besson's film, The Lady (2012).
+Yeoh followed this up with a role as the famous Burma politician Aung San Suu Kyi in Luc Besson's film, The Lady (2012).

 Kung Fu Panda 2 (2011) (voice)